 This morning we leave the Sea of Galilee behind and head south toward Jerusalem and Bethlehem.
 Along the way, we will stop at the traditional site of Jesus’ baptism in the River Jordan where pilgrims wishing to do so can renew their own baptismal vows.
-We will visit the archaeological ruins at Qumran where the Dead Sea Scrolls were discovered in 1949.
-Climb (by gondola!) to the top of Masada, Harod the Great’s stunning desert retreat/fortress, and take in expansive views of the Judean Desert and Dead See.
-End the day with a relaxing bob in the mineral-rich waters of the Dead Sea and then head to Bethlehem for dinner and overnight accommodations.
+We will enter Jersualem from atop the Mount of Olives, just outside the Old City, pausing to reflect on important moments in Jesus’ ministry including the Ascension, the Lord’s Prayer, and the Garden of Gethsemane.
+We continue to the area known as Mt.
+Zion to visit churches associate with Jesus’ betrayal by Peter (St. Peter in Gallicantu), the Last Supper and Pentecost (Cenacle).
+Celebrate evening vespers with the monks at Dormitian Abbey before heading to Bethlehem for dinner and overnight accommodations.

 In addition to being the birthplace of Jesus, Bethlehem was home to Ruth and King David in the Hebrew Bible.
-Today we explore this Palestinian city beginning on the hills of Beit Sahour (Shepherds’ Field).
-In the mid-morning we will worship with the Christian community at Christmas Lutheran Church where Rev. Dr. Munther Isaac is pastor and Rev. Dr. Mitri Raheb leads the affiliated organizations including International Center of Bethlehem, Dar al-Kalima Health Center, and Dar al-Kalima College.
-After worship we will join Noor Women’s Empowerment Group for a lesson in traditional Palestinian cooking and then share together the meal we prepare.
-We will end the day at the Church of the Nativity, the traditional site of Jesus’ birth and share together in a moment of prayer.
-Dinner and overnight accommodations in Bethlehem.
+Today we explore this Palestinian city beginning with morning worship at Christmas Lutheran Church where Rev. Dr. Munther Isaac is pastor and Rev. Dr. Mitri Raheb leads the affiliated organizations including International Center of Bethlehem, Dar al-Kalima Health Center, and Dar al-Kalima College.
+After worship and lunch we will visit the hillside church at Beit Sahour (Shepherd’s Field) and reflect on the birth of Jesus.
+Conclude the day with a visit to Holy Family Olive Wood Workshop.

 Today we head into the Old City of Jerusalem to explore historic Judaism and Islam.
 Be begin at the ancient Temple complex built first by Solomon, rebuilt under Ezra and Nehemiah, expanded by Herod the Great, and destroyed by Rome in 70 CE.
 Today the site is also home to the Dome of the Rock and Al-Aqsa Mosque, the third holiest site in Islam.
 After leaving the Temple Mount, we will sit on the Temple’s Southern Steps and pray at the Western Wall.
 In the afternoon, your group will either tour the archaeological ruins at the City of David – the oldest section of Jerusalem or meet with ultra-Orthodox Jews to learn about their religious and social lives (to be determined by your group leader.)
 Return to Bethlehem for dinner and overnight accommodations.

 Return to the Old City of Jerusalem today to experience the last day of Jesus’ life.
 We will walk the traditional Via Dolorosa, updated with modern reflections from local clergy and laity.
 Spend time in the Church of the Holy Sepulchre where you can touch the bedrock of Golgotha and enter the traditional tomb of Jesus.
 In the afternoon, enjoy free time to explore the Old City on your own.
-For our last two nights, the group will have dinner and overnight accommodations at the gates of the Old City.
+Dinner and overnight accommodations at the gates of Jerusalem’s Old City.

-The total land cost for the eleven-day pilgrimage is $2,280 per person, double occupancy.
-Group size is limited to 22 participants.
-A full price including round-trip airfare from Kansas City will be available in mid-December and will be updated here.
+The total cost for the twelve-day pilgrimage is $4,210 per person, double occupancy.
+Group size is limited to 20 participants.
+Deadline to register is July 25, 2019.

 Single occupancy is available upon request for a surcharge of $420.